-He is spearheading plans to improve access to services and support for serving and ex-service men and women.
+The armed forces champion is spearheading plans to improve access to services and support for serving and ex-service men and women.

-Councillor Ryan is responsible for putting together and delivering an action plan, developed with interested groups to address some of the barriers and issues.
+They are responsible for putting together and delivering an action plan, developed with interested groups to address some of the barriers and issues.

 The action plan compliments the Armed Forces Community Covenant for Blackpool - a commitment of mutual support between the civilian community and the Armed Forces and veterans.

 In October 2011, Blackpool was the first place in the North West to show its commitment to the armed forces by signing the Community Covenant.

 Blackpool has long-standing links with the armed forces, and over the last few years the effort to welcome and support them has increased.
 Every year, Armed Forces’ Week events take place to celebrate and commemorate those who have served, and are still serving, our country.